article background

 • The ideal temperature setting for freezers is -18°C to -20°C

-Freezing food is claimed to help make it last longer because the water content of the food freezes, preventing bacteria growth and food spoilage.
+Freezing is one of the most effective ways to prevent the spread of bacteria in your food.
+While freezing does not kill most bacteria, it does stop it from growing.
+The benefits of freezing food occurs because the water content of the food freezes, preventing bacteria growth and food spoilage.
 When thawing frozen food, the item should be stored in the fridge at no more than 5°C until it’s ready to be prepared.

 A refrigerator comes with several compartments, each offering a different temperature range.
-Here’s a breakdown of what you can expect:

 • Fridge door: warmest section